 Contact your School Community Officer through your nearest Police station.

-Lead Police Contacts could be any sworn police officer who is specifically assigned to that school.
-They have the attributes and skills to:
+Lead Police Contacts have the knowledge and skills to:

-- be a conduit between the school and local Police
+- act as the conduit between the school and other Police staff

 Community Constables deal with local issues that may affect members of the school community.